InvenioX3/qbit_airdrop/README.md

 ## Features

 - **Direct qBittorrent WebUI integration**
-  - Talks to qBittorrent’s HTTP API using the configured host and port.
-  - Builds a normalized base URL even if you provide a bare host or a full URL.

 - **Magnet submission service**
-  - `qbit_airdrop.add_magnet` accepts a magnet link and an optional category.
+  - `qbit_airdrop.add_magnet` accepts a magnet link
-  - If a category and `base_path` are provided, the integration:
-    - Computes a per-category save path.
-    - Ensures the category exists in qBittorrent with that save path.
+  - - Cleans the string and determines if it is a unique file or episodic.
     - Submits the magnet with both category and save path.

-- **Automatic per-category save locations**
-  - When configured with a `base_path`, the integration constructs:
-    ```text
-    <base_path>/<category>/
-    ```
-  - It calls qBittorrent’s `createCategory` API with this path.
     - qBittorrent automatically creates and uses that folder as the download location.

-- **Active torrent listing**
-  - Exposes an HTTP endpoint under Home Assistant that returns:
-    - Name (cleaned display name).
-    - Progress (converted to percentage).
-    - State (e.g., Downloading, Seeding, Paused).
-    - Size, download speed, hash.
-    - Availability (used by the card for coloring).

-- **Torrent deletion helpers**
-  - HTTP endpoint for removing torrents by hash:
-    - Optionally deletes files on disk.
-    - Used by the Lovelace card for one-click actions.

-- **Designed for dashboards**
-  - Lightweight JSON endpoints and service calls that are easy to consume from Lovelace.
-  - Works particularly well when paired with the **Qbit Airdrop Submit Card**.

----

 ## Requirements